mzazon/awesome-cloud-projects/aws/enterprise-kms-envelope-encryption/enterprise-kms-envelope-encryption.md

 ## Solution

 AWS KMS envelope encryption provides a two-tier encryption architecture that combines the security of customer master keys (CMKs) with the performance benefits of data encryption keys (DEKs).
-This solution implements automated key rotation using Lambda functions and CloudWatch Events, ensuring continuous compliance while maintaining high-performance encryption operations for large-scale data processing workloads.
+This solution implements automated key rotation using Lambda functions and EventBridge, ensuring continuous compliance while maintaining high-performance encryption operations for large-scale data processing workloads.

 ## Architecture Diagram